GuruprasadYALSHETTI/GuruprasadYalshetti/README.md

 ### Hi there 👋
-I'm Guruprasad Yalshetti and I'm a DevOps Engineer.
+My name is Guruprasad Yalshetti and I'm a DevOps Engineer/Web Developer.
 I'm from Dharwad, Karnataka.
-You can find me on LinkedIn 🌱 I’m currently learning AWS and DevOps
+You can find me on  LinkedIn.
+🌱 I’m currently learning Web Development.
+🔭 I’m currently working on AWS and DevOps.
 <!--
 **GuruprasadYALSHETTI/GuruprasadYalshetti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.